 Table F.8 presents alternative approximations for the domestic expenditure share.
 Column 1 reproduces our benchmark result.
 Columns 2 through 4 employ alternative price imputations.
-Column 2 imputes missing export unit values using producer prices.34 Columns 3 and 4 impute missing cereal prices using the lowest and highest observed export unit values, rather than the average, for a given country and year.
-All three alternative imputation methods yield estimates of β_0 and β_1 that are statistically indistinguishable from the benchmark estimate in column 1.
+Column 2 imputes missing export unit values using producer prices.
+Columns 3 and 4 impute missing cereal prices using the lowest and highest observed export unit values, rather than the average, for a given country and year.
+All three alternative imputation methods yield estimates of $\beta_0$ and $\beta_1$ that are statistically indistinguishable from the benchmark estimate in column 1.
 To see if our benchmark result is sensitive to the source of trade data, in column 5 we compute domestic expenditure shares using trade data from Comtrade instead of FAO.
 Finally, in column 6 we drop observations where our benchmark measure of log domestic expenditure share is in the bottom and top 1% of its unconditional distribution.
 Neither robustness check alters our conclusions.

 Comparative advantage within the cereals sector In principle, ENSO might affect not only the spatial correlation of absolute advantage but also the spatial correlation of comparative advantage within the cereals sector.
 In the Eaton and Kortum (2002) model, comparative advantage is governed by the trade-elasticity parameter.
 The gravity regression reported in column 2 of Table C.1 shows that ENSO does not alter the distance elasticity, consistent with an unaltered trade elasticity.
-As a more direct test, we estimate our benchmark first-stage equations (4) and (5) for cereal-specific yields and test whether these cereal-specific coefficients differ from the corresponding aggregate cereals coefficients.
+As a more direct test, we estimate a system of seemingly unrelated regressions for each cereal: the first-stage equations (4) and (5) for aggregate cereal yields and the two analogous equations for cereal-specific yields.
+This system allows the error terms to be correlated across equations.
+We test whether the cereal-specific coefficients differ from the corresponding aggregate-cereals coefficients.
 Table F.9 reports p-values for these tests for each of the eight cereals.
-The large p-values on all ENSO coefficients suggest that ENSO does not alter patterns of comparative advantage within the cereals sector.
+The large p-values on all ENSO coefficients suggest that ENSO does not alter patterns of comparative advantage within the cereal sector.